 - The time, date, and place of the accident

 - The driver’s name, address, and driver’s license number

 - The license plate number of the vehicle that caused the accident

 If the driver makes a written report to the owner of the parked or unattended vehicle and the report is not given to the owner at the scene of the accident, the report must be sent to the owner by certified mail, return receipt requested, and a copy of the report must be sent to North Carolina’s DMV.

 What is a Non-Reportable Accident?

 These types of accidents are when drivers exchange information with each other directly.
 After doing so, the drivers have an option to go through their insurance company or they can handle it themselves without insurance company involvement.
-These type of accidents don’t require a police report to be kept on file.
+These types of accidents don’t require a police report to be kept on file.
 Again, most departments will respond and handle these types, but there is NO requirement to do so.

 Also, if you are involved in a non-reportable crash, the law requires you to MOVE the vehicle from the roadway or travel lane as quickly as possible.
-Drivers can actually be fined under law if their vehicle can be moved off the road and they refuse to do so.
+Drivers can actually be fined under the law if their vehicle can be moved off the road and they refuse to do so.

 Turn to a Skilled Attorney Who Will Defend You After a Reportable Accident